AikaHorizon333/RTR105/works/bisection/bisection.md

 This quick inspection tell us that no matter wich values of a and b we choose, the method will not work since the only root for this function is zero.

-## How the code looks like: Bisection Method.
+## How the code looks like: Bisection Method?